everpub/openscienceprize/proposal-v2.md

 ## Background:

-In recent years, a robust set of technologies have emerged that are being applied to the problem of reproducible computational science@@ and narrative data analysis.
-These include widely used languages with a robust ecosystem of libraries (R and Python), distributed version control systems that support collaboration, remixing, and forking (git and Mercurial), platforms to host collaboration around digital objects (GitHub, BitBucket, and GitLab), isolated execution platforms (virtual machines, cloud computing, and containers), configuration and dependency specification (Debian, conda, Docker), "notebook" technologies (Jupyter, RMarkdown), DOI minting, and many others@@.
+In recent years, a robust set of technologies have emerged that are being applied to the problem of reproducible computational publications and narrative data analysis.
+These include widely used languages with a robust ecosystem of libraries (R and Python), distributed version control systems that support collaboration, remixing, and forking (git and Mercurial), platforms to host collaboration around digital objects (GitHub, BitBucket, and GitLab), isolated execution platforms (virtual machines, cloud computing, and containers), configuration and dependency specification (Debian, conda, Docker), "notebook" technologies (Jupyter, RMarkdown), DOI minting, and many others (XXX more here).

 Even more recently, these technologies have been combined by open science enthusiasists to deliver components that support highly reproducible open science.
-For example, mybinder and tmpnb enable the execution of Jupyter notebooks in highly configurable remote containers; @@.
+For example, mybinder and tmpnb enable the execution of Jupyter notebooks in highly configurable remote containers; (XXX more here)..

 Despite these advances, there are still many missing components of a system for executable papers.